MiBu84/Hybrid-Attack-binary-LWE/ReadMe.txt

 	reduced_basis		: contains reduced bases
 	MPI-output		: an output folder is generated for each MPI run.
 					Each folder contains as many text files as the number of MPI processes.
+Notes:
+If MPI-output folder is not present, it must be created otherwise output from MPI is loss.

 - In order to compile and run the program, the following libraries / compiler are needed OpenMPI (mpic++)